What is a VPN or Virtual Private Network?

-A concealed IP address through a VPN server is what you need so that you can still use public Wi-Fi.
+A concealed IP address through a VPN server is what you need so that you can still use public Wi-Fi securely.

-Secure VoIP calls
+9. Secure VoIP Calls

 Voice-over-IP or VoIP calls have become popular due to their low costs, accessibility flexible network layout and improved audio quality over the years.

-Prevent Google tracking
+10. Prevent Google Tracking